 layer as the Parameter to use.

 We saw how we can save multiple layers to a single geopackage file.
 This makes data sharing easy between computers and users.
 Your spatial analysis project contains a lot more information than the dataset.
 There are layer styles, settings, variables, processing models etc. that are saved in different places.
 Modern versions of QGIS have the ability to store all relevant information into a single geopackage.
 This means you can document your entire project in a single geopackage.

 We will take the source layers and result of the spatial analysis exercise of finding length of interstate roads and package them up in a GeoPackage.

-road_lengths_by_statelayers in QGIS.
-Run the Package Layers processing algorithm.
+layers in QGIS.
+Run the Package Layers processing

 GeoPackage is a flexible and versatile format that is adopted across QGIS.
 You saw how you can package all relevant information about your project inside a single file.
 Following these practices of saving your models along with source data ensures no information is lost.
 It also ensures you have well documented workflows that are reproducible by you in the future or by anyone with whom you have shared your data.

-This course material is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
-You are free to use the material for any non-commercial purpose.
-Kindly give appropriate credit to the original author
+This workshop material is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0).
+You are free to re-use and adapt the material but are required to give appropriate credit to the original author as below: